zoltanric/cybersecurity/README.md

 ![Network Diagram](Images/Network_Diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the Ansible playbook file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the [main.yml](Ansible/main.yml) file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use